trychlos/pwix-forms/README.md

     Defaults to `true`.

-    This default value can be overriden at the field specification level.
+    This default value can be overriden at the Checker level.

+    This option only applies if the field is specified with a `type` value among:

+    - `Forms.FieldType.C.INFO`
+    - `Forms.FieldType.C.MANDATORY`
+    - `Forms.FieldType.C.OPTIONAL`
+    - `Forms.FieldType.C.WORK`

 - `verbosity`